|

 Otis Palmer collected "engines of old vintage and other outmoded equipment, which to him had a historic interest, His collection of items of this kind- with particular emphasis on two-cylinder engines was sufficiently large to constitute a small museum, Washington, D.C.
 It included marine engines, propellers, builders' block models, and other material relating to marine transportation.

-VERNA PALMER, was the daughter of Edna Hallock and Otis Palmer.
-She was born on February 17, 1918 in East Moriches, Long Island, New York.
-She died on April 30, 1996.
+VERNA PALMER, was the daughter of Otis and Edna Hazel (Hallock) Palmer.
+She was born on 17 February 1918 in East Moriches, Long Island, New York.
+She died on 30 April 1996.

 Children: